 This free look period is also the government's way of protecting you by saying, "Okay sheeple, this is your last chance to wake up and cancel this bleep before it ruins your life.
 So you have (usually) 10 days to do your math homework to figure the reality of this out and cancel, then that's it, the permanent fleecing of your nest egg will commence on day 11."

 If you're contributing money to any form of annuity periodically, then just stop doing that.
 Yes you are "allowed" to do that.
-The only "bad thing" that's going to result from that is having to endure an endless parade of whining from your agent and the life company.
+The only "bad thing" that's going to result from that is having to endure whining from your agent and the life company.

 Always remember that once you sign the form to annuitize it, and start getting your guaranteed for life paycheck, you won't be able to make any changes to anything ever, and you'll be 100% totally stuck with it for life, period full stop.